 Putting is one facet of golf where the subtleties are absolutely enormous.
 The difference between knocking a twenty-foot putt into the hole, as opposed to over an edge, is not only difficult to see, but extremely difficult to feel.
 To give an example; here is a short list of possibilities for having missed a twenty-footer:

 Is that enough?
 There are many more items that could be added to this list, but hopefully you’re beginning to get the picture.
-Is there a solution to any of this that can allow us to find the root issues when something is going wrong?
+Is there a solution to any of this that can allow us to find the root issues when something is going wrong and just simplify putting here and now?
 Absolutely there is – and learning to practice properly is the key.